Scarifying and when to scarify!

 It’s a word banded around by the lawn care industry a lot.
 But why do we put ourselves through all that rake ‘n’ pain- eh?

-The truth is, scarifying or raking a lawn can have massive benefits on it’s growth, look and feel.
+The truth is, to scarify or to rake a lawn can have massive benefits on it’s growth, look and feel.

 In this article I’ll cover the main reasons for scarifying, when and how often you should do it and what to do afterwards to revive the lawn and achieve the best results depending on the different reasons.